9 Tips for Staying Safe While Hunting

 Safe Hunting Tips

-To materialize an angle of 30° to the right, the hunter takes 5 steps to the right then 3 steps perpendicularly, and the same thing on the left side.
-At the end of the third step, he plants a marker (stick or other).
+To visualize a 30° angle to the right, a hunter should take five steps to the right and then three steps perpendicular to that line.
+The same steps should be repeated on the left side.
+At the end of the third step, the hunter should place a marker (like a stick) to indicate the boundary.

 5. Round